Celebrating Black History Month, Year-Round

 These words are from Ken Burns, the well-known documentarian.
 He’s discussing his film project, “Baseball,” which tells the story of the Negro Baseball League and baseball great Hank Aaron.
 Burns uses the film to demonstrate how far we have come, yet how far we still have to go.

 Films, books, movies and experiences teach.
-Since I have a lot to learn, I decided to watch, read, ask, and attend so I could more fully understand our nation’s history.
+Since I have a lot to learn, I decided to watch, read, ask, and attend so I could more fully understand ournation’s history.

 Our history.